 Cool Gizmo(s): √ 12.3″-inch LCD Digital Driver Display w/ configurable LCD twin gauges √ Waterproof center console retracting cover trash bin;

-Details Done Right: √ Lava orange carper extends to door panels; √ Aluminum steering wheel, vent, door handle, display bezels & rotary knobs; √ “Cutting Edge” hyphen aluminum dash & door inlays; √ Contrast stitched, perforated Nappa leather + nubuck seating; √ Dashboard & door panel & footwell ambient LEDs; √ Hood mount hanging Swedish flag.
+Details Done Right: √ Lava orange carpet = mimicked in door panel & pocket felt; √ Aluminum steering wheel, vent, door handle, display bezels & rotary knobs; √ “Cutting Edge” hyphen aluminum dash & door inlays; √ Contrast stitched, perforated Nappa leather + nubuck seating; √ Dashboard & door panel & footwell ambient LEDs; √ Hood mount hanging Swedish flag.

-Nearly Non-Descript: -1 Ordinary plastic keyless push start & drive modes switches replace XC90 hammered metal barrels; Un-lined center armest storage bin & glovebox; Uneven glovebox door gap.
+Nearly Non-Descript: -1 Ordinary plastic keyless push start & drive modes switches replace XC90 hammered metal barrels; Un-lined center armrest storage bin & glovebox; Uneven glovebox door gap.

 Audibly: √ 13 speaker, 600 W Harman Kardon Q-Logic = boomy bass notes bias

 By Subscription: √ SiriusXM ( 90 days incl.); √ 4G LTE by Verizon;

 HOW MUCH: $45,935 = as tested 2019 Volvo XC40 T5 AWD R-Design; $800/ mo.
 Care By Volvo subscription ownership

 WHAT’S MISSING: Conventional gated transmission position selector; heated rear seats